TECFIDERA Side Effects

 Treatment for relapsing multiple sclerosis (MS) means staying on therapy for as long as you and your doctor decide it's right for you.
 Many people are rightfully concerned about the side effects of any given treatment.
 The safety of TECFIDERA has been documented in clinical studies for up to 4 years.
 It's important to know about these side effects before starting TECFIDERA.

 It's important to talk to your doctor if you've had an allergic reaction to TECFIDERA or any of its ingredients.
 You should also discuss the serious side effects associated with TECFIDERA, including:

-Do not use Tecfidera if you have had an allergic reaction (such as welts, hives, swelling of the face, lips, mouth or tongue, or difficulty breathing)
+- Allergic reactions (such as welts, hives, swelling of the face, lips, mouth, or tongue, or difficulty breathing)

-You should always talk to your doctor before taking Tecfidera if you're pregnant, interested in becoming pregnant, breastfeeding or plan to breastfeed.
-That's because it isn't known how taking Tecfidera would affect an unborn baby or if it passes into your breast milk.
-If you're pregnant while taking Tecfidera, talk to your doctor about enrolling in the Tecfidera Pregnancy Registry to monitor your health and the health of your baby.
+You should always talk to your doctor before taking TECFIDERA if you're pregnant, interested in becoming pregnant, breastfeeding or plan to breastfeed.
+That's because it isn't known how taking TECFIDERA would affect an unborn baby or if it passes into your breast milk.
+If you're pregnant while taking TECFIDERA, talk to your doctor about enrolling in the TECFIDERA Pregnancy Registry to monitor your health and the health of your baby.

-Tecfidera Pregnancy Registry:
+TECFIDERA Pregnancy Registry: